kumikokashii/hospitalrun-frontend/.github/CONTRIBUTING.md

 _Note: To delete the development database, go to the root of the project and run `docker-compose down -v --rmi all --remove-orphans`_

-## 3. Test locally
+## 3. Before pushing your changes, check locally that your branch passes CI checks

-Every push to a remote branch triggers a test.
-The same test can be performed locally as below.
+### We use Jest + Enzyme for Behavior-Driven Development Tests

 `npm run test:ci` will run the entire test suite